Top 10 Air Purifying Indoor Plants

 Common NameZZ Plant, Zanzibar Gem

 Meet the unkillable ZZ Plant!
+It is basically a dream for busy people.
 Those waxy green leaves can live in near-darkness for months.
 While it looks plastic, it’s actually cleaning bad smells from paints, new toys, and glue.

 FeaturesDetails